SSWConsulting/SSW.Rules.Content/rules/do-you-monetize-your-gpt-model/rule.md

 <!--endintro-->

+## What makes a good custom GPT?

+The standard LLM in the default ChatGPT model is pretty good at a lot of things, but there are some limitations.
+When you are considering a custom GPT model, you should look at 3 main features or areas where your custom model can outshine the existing ChatGPT model:

+### Retrieval Augmented Reality (RAG)

+In essence, RAG is the term used to describe additional data your model can access that other models have not (or cannot).
+Perhaps this is the IP of your company, or simply more up-to-date information on a given topic.
+If your model has a richer or more refined data set than the competition, it can perform better.

+### Prompt template

+GPT responses are only as good as the prompts they're being provided.
+If you're a prompt wizard, you may be able to get better responses than others.
+Build your magical prompts into your custom GPT, and watch people flock to your model!

+### Custom actions

+A huge area for innovation is being able to connect your GPT model to your own API, allowing you to take both the user input and perform additional logic before returning a response to the user.
+Some examples are executing code to test its validity, or looking up a weather forecast for the user's location before suggesting activities that day.

 ## GPT Stores

 Stores such as the [OpenAI GPT Store](https://openai.com/blog/introducing-the-gpt-store) and [Bind AI](https://www.getbind.co/?ref=producthunt) let you quickly launch a custom GPT model and make it available (and monetizable) to the world.